UK-Singapore Avoidance of Double Taxation

 The DTA has specific provisions pertaining to income arising from interest, royalty, and dividends; it also specifies the tax rates for these sources of income.
 Usually, the DTA provides for lesser tax rates in the treaty than the prevailing tax rates in both the countries (Singapore and UK).

-For instance, in the case of royalties, UK levies a withholding tax of 20% on the payment of royalties to non-residents.
-However according to the DTA treaty, the tax rate is 10%.
-If UK has to make a payment of royalty to a non-resident residing in Singapore, the withholding tax rate on this payment will be 10% (according to treaty rules) instead of the prevailing 20% rate in the UK.
+Without the treaty, the withholding tax rates in Singapore for any interest paid to non-residents is 15%, whereas in the UK the rate is 20%.
+However, according to the DTA, the tax rate is reduced to 10%.
+For example, if a UK company has to make a payment of royalty to a person residing in Singapore, the withholding tax rate on this payment will be 10% (according to treaty rules) instead of the prevailing 20% rate in the UK

 The DTA specifically states where the different types of income of a resident of either Singapore or UK will be subject to tax.
 The following table states the types of income or payments made and the contracting state where the income is taxed.
 This is important, since the place of taxation will determine the rate of tax applicable to that type of income under the DTA.